🧡 Skip to main content🔍 Skip to search

 An Action can take the name of deleted file directly from Directory Watcher

-Note that the Computer name from the System category is added to the email subject field in very similar manner.
+Note that the Computer name from the System category is added to the email subject field in a very similar manner.

 Summary

-We have just created a Task that will perform a simple audit of deleted files by continuously monitoring the C:\Important data\ directory and its subdirectories (using File & Folder Watcher).
+We have just created a Task that will perform a simple audit of deleted files by continuously monitoring the C:\Important data\ directory and its subdirectories (using the File & Folder Watcher).

 Ask for more…